pubky/pubky-knowledge-base/Getting Started.md

 A: Not directly.
 Pubky uses a different architecture (homeservers + PKARR vs relays/PDSs).
 See [[Comparisons]] for details.

 **Q: How do I handle user authentication?**
 A: The SDK handles it automatically via signature-based auth.
 No passwords, OAuth, or tokens needed.
-See [[Explore/Pubky Core/SDK|SDK Authentication]].
+See [[Authentication]].

 **Q: Can I build private apps?**
 A: Currently Pubky is optimized for public data.
 Private/encrypted features are coming via [[Explore/Technologies/Pubky Noise|Pubky Noise]].